daemonbsd56/nyx/README.md

 		# nano /etc/scratchpkg.conf

+* If you copy sources fetched by the toolchain before, run this to copy it it to the right places.

+		# cp -Rv nyx/src/* /var/cache/scratchpkg/sources

-* Copy sources and ports into right places (those are the files you prepared earlier).
+* Copy ports into right places (those are the files you prepared earlier).

-		# cp -Rv nyx/sources/* /var/cache/scratchpkg/sources
 		# cp -Rv nyx/ports/{core,extra,git,lxde,wip,xfce4,xorg} /usr/ports

 * Installing base system (baseinstall is a script provided by scratchpkg).
 By default, baseinstall script will install rc-init (my custom bsd/Slackware style init) but you can replace the init with `lfs-bootscripts` (sysvinit provided by LFS).
 Run `scratch -s lfsbootscripts` to search available daemon if using `lfs-bootscripts`.

-		# baseinstall
+		# ./nyx/baseinstall

 * Exit chroot and remove temporary toolchain. (removing the temporary toolchain is considered mandatory because next chroot script will depend on it.
 You may naturally still tar it into a file and copy it somewhere else).